Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 Our Recommendation: Should You Buy The De’Longhi ECP3420?

 Yes – I recommend the DeLonghi ECP3420.
 BUT, it’s not for everyone.
-Consider buying if you fall in one of these camps:
+Consider buying if you fall into one of these camps:

 • You’re on a budget — This is a great value and one of the most affordable espresso machines you’ll come across.